Management Consultancy

 In addition to the referenced resources below, make sure that you:

 • Attend careers fairs and company presentations in Michaelmas Term.
-Talk to their representatives about their work and the type of clients they work with.
+Talk to their representatives about their work and the type of clients they work with

 • Join a relevant society such as the Oxford Strategy Group, CapitOx Consulting, the Oxford Consulting Initiative, the Oxford Development Consultancy or The Guild to seek consulting roles, find training and case study partners, and meet representatives from the firms.
-The experience section includes a longer list of active societies.
+The experience section includes a longer list of active societies

 • Read each firm's own literature and careers pages, follow them on social media and sign up for email alerts to be sure you hear about events they will be running at Oxford and beyond.
+Some firms run their own application workshops and have their own events page online

-• See our advice on networking and use LinkedIn, your college and also department networks to identify and connect with alumni.
+• See our advice on networking and use LinkedIn, your college and also department networks to identify and connect with alumni

 • Keep abreast of current events and their commercial impact through the business pages of newspapers like The Financial Times and The Economist.
+Oxford University has a subscription to the Financial Times Online, which is available to staff and students with an Oxford University email address

 Case studies